Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 How many people can go on Ocean Freedom each day?

 We limit our daily guest numbers to 75, we are surveyed to carry 105.
 Most clients prefer the more personal, smaller tour.
 We are one of only a few choices in this price bracket offering this.
+All areas from air -conditioned saloon , bow deck, aft deck , upper deck and fly bridge are accessible to guests so guests are free to move around to all areas.
+On occasion the flybridge and bow may be closed during times of inclement weather .

 Where does Ocean Freedom go?